IWA-Hyundai/2025-BSI-Trim-Carousel/README.md

 - Trim card expand/collapse motion using GSAP
 - Button and link rollover motion using CSS
 - Browser resizing behaviour and how it effect the trim cards
+- Trim card logic for adjusting to variable heights on vehicle titles and trim cards.
 - Describe the UI element 'State banner' in relation to the motion

 The prototype uses static place holder images in a few places, such as the trim cards themselves.